-Usually, after a period of time, the above chemical structural group will break down as the process of oxidisation.
-For example aldehydes group break into alcohol, esters break into acid.
+Usually, after a while, the above chemical structural group will break down as the process of oxidisation.
+For example, aldehydes group break into alcohol, esters break into acid.
 The aroma changes and turns into sour (organic acid), softer cooler scent (alcohol).

 So, in short, usually, the older the essential oil, the weaker scent it becomes.
-The shelf life varies on each essential oils usually between 3 and 6 years
+The shelf life varies on each essential oils generally between 3 and 6 years.

 However, there are exceptions: